History & Founding

 Following the Soviet withdrawal in 1989, bin Laden returned to Saudi Arabia — only to be radicalised further by the 1990 stationing of US troops on Saudi soil ahead of the Gulf War.
 He considered the presence of non-Muslim military forces on the Arabian Peninsula — home to Mecca and Medina, Islam's two holiest sites — an intolerable religious desecration.
 Expelled from Saudi Arabia in 1991, he relocated to Sudan and then Afghanistan, where the Taliban provided him sanctuary from 1996 onward.

-In August 1996, bin Laden issued his first formal declaration of war against the United States, and in February 1998 published a fatwa — signed jointly with Ayman al-Zawahiri of Egyptian Islamic Jihad — declaring it a religious duty for Muslims to kill Americans and their allies, civilian and military, anywhere in the world.
+In August 1996, bin Laden issued his first formal declaration of war against the United States, and in February 1998 published a fatwa — signed jointly with Ayman al-Zawahiri — declaring it a religious duty for Muslims to kill Americans and their allies, civilian and military, anywhere in the world.

 "The ruling to kill the Americans and their allies — civilians and military — is an individual duty for every Muslim who can do it in any country in which it is possible to do it."

-Osama bin Laden & Ayman al-Zawahiri, fatwa, February 1998The 1998 East Africa embassy bombings — simultaneous truck bomb attacks on US embassies in Nairobi, Kenya, and Dar es Salaam, Tanzania, killing 224 people and wounding over 4,500 — announced Al-Qaeda's arrival as a global terrorist threat.
-The USS Cole bombing in 2000 (17 US sailors killed) followed.
+Osama bin Laden & Ayman al-Zawahiri, fatwa, February 1998The 1998 East Africa embassy bombings — simultaneous truck bomb attacks on US embassies in Nairobi and Dar es Salaam killing 224 people — announced Al-Qaeda's arrival as a global terrorist threat.
 Then came September 11, 2001.
+The attacks — carried out by 19 Al-Qaeda operatives — killed 2,977 people and triggered the US-led invasion of Afghanistan.
+Bin Laden was ultimately killed by US Navy SEALs on 2 May 2011 in Abbottabad, Pakistan.

 Timeline

-2000USS Cole bombed in Aden harbour, Yemen.
+- 2000USS Cole bombed in Aden harbour, Yemen.
 17 US sailors killed.
-Al-Qaeda confirms its reach into the Arabian Peninsula.

-2 May 2011Osama bin Laden killed by US Navy SEALs at compound in Abbottabad, Pakistan — where he had been living in proximity to Pakistan's premier military academy for years.
+- 2 May 2011Osama bin Laden killed by US Navy SEALs at compound in Abbottabad, Pakistan.

-2011–2022Ayman al-Zawahiri leads Al-Qaeda.
-Affiliates — AQIM, AQAP, Al-Shabaab, JNIM — expand operations across Africa and the Middle East.
+- 2011–2022Ayman al-Zawahiri leads Al-Qaeda.
+Affiliates — AQIM, AQAP, Al-Shabaab, JNIM — expand across Africa and the Middle East.
 Al-Zawahiri killed by US drone strike in Kabul, July 2022.

-2022–PresentSaif al-Adel assumed to lead from Iran.
-Al-Qaeda affiliates remain most active jihadist forces across the Sahel and Horn of Africa, with JNIM and Al-Shabaab controlling significant territory.
+- 2022–PresentSaif al-Adel assumed to lead from Iran.
+JNIM and Al-Shabaab remain the most active jihadist forces across the Sahel and Horn of Africa.

 Ideology & Strategy

-Al-Qaeda's strategic doctrine, as articulated by bin Laden and al-Zawahiri, targets the "far enemy" — the United States and its Western allies — on the theory that destroying Western support for Middle Eastern governments will cause those governments to collapse, enabling Islamic states to be established in their place.
+Al-Qaeda's strategic doctrine targets the "far enemy" — the United States and its Western allies — on the theory that destroying Western support for Middle Eastern governments will cause those governments to collapse, enabling Islamic states to be established in their place.
 This distinguishes Al-Qaeda from groups like ISIS, which focused primarily on immediate territorial conquest.

 "We have the right to kill four million Americans — two million of them children — and to exile twice as many and wound and cripple hundreds of thousands."

-Suleiman Abu Ghaith, Al-Qaeda spokesman, 2002 — cited in US federal court proceedingsUnlike ISIS's apocalyptic urgency, Al-Qaeda has historically taken a longer strategic view — prioritising the gradual weakening of Western will and the building of a global jihadist movement over immediate territorial gains.
+Suleiman Abu Ghaith, Al-Qaeda spokesman, 2002 — cited in US federal court proceedingsUnlike ISIS's apocalyptic urgency, Al-Qaeda has historically taken a longer strategic view — prioritising the gradual weakening of Western will over immediate territorial gains.
 This patient, decentralised approach has proved remarkably resilient: despite losing its Afghan sanctuary, its founder, and most of its senior leadership to drone strikes, Al-Qaeda's affiliate network has expanded its territorial footprint significantly since 2011.

 Affiliates & Regional Commands